microsoft/typespec/docs/libraries/xml/guide.md

 ## Default encoding of scalars

-As in Json we need to have some [default handling](https://typespec.io/docs/libraries/http/encoding#bytes) of the common scalars like `utcDateTime`
+As in Json we have some [default handling](https://typespec.io/docs/libraries/http/encoding#bytes) of the common scalars like `utcDateTime`

 | Scalar Type      | Default Encoding  | Encoding name                           |
 | ---------------- | ----------------- | --------------------------------------- |